top of page

 • Provide opportunities for emotional authenticity, creativity, and originality.

-• Portray a variety of family dynamics in order to explore and encourage constructive relationships.
+• Portray a variety of family dynamics to explore and encourage constructive relationships.

 • Demonstrate film- and/or video-making skills and production values.